 To break this isolation, artists like Joan Baez and many others visited him at his home during the World Youth Festival in 1973.
 Karsten Voigt, chairman of the West German Socialdemocratic Youth (Jusos), protested against the suppression of the freedom of opinion and information by the state security.

-In 1976, the SED Politbüro decided to strip Biermann of his citizenship while he was on an officially authorized tour in West Germany.
+In 1976, the SED Politbüro decided to strip Biermann of his citizenship while on an officially authorized tour in West Germany.
 It turned out that the Politbüro had agreed to do so before the first concert in Cologne, even though this concert was used as the official justification afterward.
 Biermann’s exile provoked protests by leading East German intellectuals, including actor Armin Mueller-Stahl and novelist Christa Wolf.
-In 1977, he was joined in West Germany by his wife at the time, actress Eva-Maria Hagen and her daughter Catharina (Nina Hagen).
+In 1977, he was joined in West Germany by his wife, actress Eva-Maria Hagen and her daughter Catharina (Nina Hagen).

 Now living in the West, Biermann continued his musical career, criticizing East Germany’s Stalinist policies.
-He was able to perform publicly again in East Germany on 1/2 December 1989 during the Wende that eventually toppled the Communist government.
+He was able to publicly perform in East Germany on 1/2 December 1989 during the Wende that eventually toppled the Communist government.
 In 1998, he received the German national prize.
 He supported the 1999 NATO Kosovo War and the 2003 invasion of Iraq.
-In the Arab–Israeli conflict, he supports Israel and criticizes that affected by antisemitic views, a majority of Germans lack both understanding and empathy for the Israeli side.
+In the Arab–Israeli conflict, he supports Israel and criticizes that, affected by antisemitic views, most Germans lack understanding and empathy for the Israeli side.
 He lives in Hamburg and France.
 He is the father of ten children, three of them with his wife, Pamela Biermann.

 This passport was on display at the museum “Palace of Tears” in Berlin.